tsclay/lisahospitalityapp/README.md

 The app is a fullstack app running on Node.js with MongoDB as the database.
 Express.js and Mongoose.js are used to organize the code and thought process.

-Datetime display is happily powered by Moment.js because the native Date object in JS sucks. (╯°_°）╯︵ ┻━┻
+Datetime display is happily powered by Moment.js because the native Date object in JS => (╯°_°）╯︵ ┻━┻

 Bootstrap and some jQuery helpers are used for CSS.